NHS treatment time performance at record low

 Scottish Labour accused Ms Robison of creating a "blizzard of spin" in her attempts to explain NHS performance.

-The party's health spokesman, Anas Sarwar, said: "No one will buy Shona Robision's attempts to hide behind a week of extreme weather to explain poor performance for three months.
+The party's health spokesman, Anas Sarwar, said: "No one will buy Shona Robison's attempts to hide behind a week of extreme weather to explain poor performance for three months.

 "The real reason for these figures is Shona Robison's complete and utter failure to manage the health service properly.